 An effective Ayurvedic remedy for nasal cleansing is nasya.
 Nasya is one of the five purification methods in panchakarma therapy and is also commonly done as an Ayurvedic treatment on its own.
-One can get a professional nasya treatment by a qualified Ayurvedic practitioner, or do a simple nasya by themselves at home.
+You can get a professional nasya treatment by a qualified Ayurvedic practitioner, or do a simple nasya by yourself at home.

 Nasya is praised in yoga because of its effects on concentration and meditation, as well as its lubricating action which soothes the drying of the nasal passages from regular breathing practices (Pranayama).

-Nasya is completely safe for most people (see considerations below for when you want to avoid nasya) and extremely effective due to its rapid absorption into the mucous membranes of the sinus passage.
+Nasya is extremely effective due to its rapid absorption into the mucous membranes of the sinus passage.
 The active herbal ingredients are absorbed more efficiently through the nasal passage than when taken orally.

 • First, massage your face concentrating specifically on the cheeks and forehead where the sinuses are located.
 The more vigorous the massage, the more it will loosen the mucous and the toxins in these areas.
 Using a cream or oil on your face will make the massage more comfortable.

 • Next, apply steam to the face for 2-3 minutes.
 A hot towel is adequate to provide the necessary heat to open the sinus passages.

 • To administer the oil tilt your head back, this is easiest if you are lying on a bed with your head hanging off the side.
 Your nostrils should be pointing towards the ceiling.

 • It is easiest to administer the drops using an eye dropper or a bottle with a built in dropper top.

 • Administer a drop into one of your nostrils.
 While plugging the other nostril, inhale deeply.
 You need to draw the oil deep into your sinuses so take a few deep, slightly forceful inhalations.
 When this is done correctly, you will feel a tingle or slight burn in your forehead.